Scan $B$-Statistic for Kernel Change-Point Detection: THEORETICAL APPROXIMATIONS

+We verify the accuracy of the approximation numerically, by comparing the thresholds obtained by Theorem \ref{thm:ARL} with those obtained from Monte Carlo simulation.
+Consider several cases of null distributions: standard normal $\mathcal{N}(0, 1)$, exponential distribution with mean 1, Erd\H os-R\'enyi random graph with ten nodes and probability of 0.2 of forming random edges, as well as Laplace distribution with zero mean and unit variance.
+The simulation results are obtained from 5000 direct Monte Carlo trials.
+As shown in Figure \ref{fig:ARL}, the thresholds predicted by Theorem \ref{thm:ARL} are quite accurate.
+Figure \ref{fig:ARL} also demonstrated that theory is quite accurate for various block sizes (especially for larger $B_0$).
+However, we also note that theory tends to underestimate the thresholds.
+This is especially pronounced for small $B_0$, e.g., $B_0=50$.
+The accuracy of the theoretical results can be improved by skewness correction, shown by black lines in Figure \ref{fig:ARL}, which are discussed later in Section \ref{sec:skewness}.

-Theorem \ref{thm:ARL} also shows that ${\rm ARL}$ is $\mathcal{O}(e^{b^2})$ and, hence, $b$ is $\mathcal{O}(\sqrt{\log {\rm ARL}})$.
-On the other hand, EDD is typically on the order of $b/\Delta$ using the Wald's identity \citep{SiegmundBook1985}, where $\Delta$ is the Kullback-Leibler (KL) divergence between the null and alternative distributions (a constant).
-Hence, given a desired ARL (typically on the order of 5000 or 10000), the error made in the estimated threshold will only be translated linearly to EDD.
-This is a blessing as it means typically a reasonably accurate $b$ will cause little performance loss in EDD.
+Theorem \ref{thm:ARL} shows that ${\rm ARL}$ is $\mathcal{O}(e^{b^2})$ and, hence, $b$ is $\mathcal{O}((\log {\rm ARL})^{1/2})$.
+Note that EDD is typically on the order of $b/\Delta$ due to Wald's identity \citep{SiegmundBook1985}, where $\Delta$ is the Kullback-Leibler (KL) divergence between the null and the alternative distributions (a constant).
+Hence, given the desired ARL (typically on the order of 5000 or 10000), the error in the estimated threshold will only be translated linearly to EDD.
+This is a blessing since it means typically a reasonably accurate $b$ will cause little performance loss in EDD.
 Similarly, Theorem \ref{thm:tail_fixedsample} shows that ${\rm SL}$ is $\mathcal{O}(e^{-b^2})$ and a similar argument can be made for the offline case.

-We compare the thresholds obtained by Theorem \ref{thm:ARL} with that obtained from simulation.
-Consider several cases of null distributions, the standard normal $\mathcal{N}(0, 1)$, exponential distribution with mean 1, a Erd\H os-R\'enyi random graph with 10 nodes and probability of 0.2 of forming random edges, as well as Laplace distribution with zero mean and unit variance.
-The simulation method for determining threshold for a given ARL uses 5000 direct Monte Carlo trials.
-Note that the ARL predicted by Theorem \ref{thm:ARL} only depends on the number of blocks and is independent of the true underlying null distribution.
-This is verified by our simulation in Fig. \ref{fig:ARL} as the thresholds predicted by Theorem \ref{thm:ARL} are reasonably accurate for all cases of null distributions.

-Fig. \ref{fig:ARL} also demonstrated that theory is quite accurate for various block sizes (especially for larger $B_0$).
-However, we also note that theory tends to underestimate the thresholds.
-This is especially pronounced for small $B_0$, e.g., $B_0=10$.
-The accuracy of the theoretical results can be improved by skewness correction, shown by black lines in Fig. \ref{fig:ARL}, and are discussed later in Section \ref{sec:skewness}.